-Following the introduction of the Stronger Super reforms, trustees are now required to disclose director remuneration and to establish a process to review this remuneration.
+Trustees are required to disclose director remuneration and to establish a process to review this remuneration.

 The Trustee has in place a Remuneration Policy.
 The Remuneration Committee is required to regularly review, and make recommendations to the Trustee on the operation and effectiveness of the Trustee's Remuneration Policy.